Course Code: CHC30113

 There are no formal prerequisites required to enter this qualification.
 However, it is preferred that students:

-Students will need to undertake a working with children/police check before completing their Vocational Placement (see your local state/territory regulations for more information).
+You will need to undertake a working with children/police check before completing the Vocational Placement (see your local state/territory regulations for more information).

 To support your studies Inspire will provide: